c4arl0s/6Rebasing/README.md

 pick ce9d652 Add link to about section in home page
 ```

-then get inside editor vi
+Then get inside editor vi

 ```vim
 pick edff70e Add empty page in about section